Democrats' impeachment report cites Trump obstruction and withholding aid, warns of 'grave harm'

 Members of the committee began reviewing the majority report Monday evening.
 Lawmakers were allowed to only look through the draft report behind closed doors in committee spaces.

-The report was expected to focus on the findings by the Intelligence Committee in the Ukraine case — whether Trump pressured Ukraine to investigate former Vice President Joe Biden and his son Hunter Biden as well as a debunked conspiracy theory about the 2016 presidential election as the U.S. dangled taxpayer funding to Ukraine and a White House meeting for its leader in exchange.
+The report focused on the findings by the Intelligence Committee in the Ukraine case — whether Trump pressured Ukraine to investigate former Vice President Joe Biden and his son Hunter Biden as well as a debunked conspiracy theory about the 2016 presidential election as the U.S. dangled taxpayer funding to Ukraine and a White House meeting for its leader in exchange.

 Over two weeks of public hearings last month, a number of the 12 witnesses who testified confirmed and elaborated on the efforts allegedly made by Trump, his associates and administration officials to get Ukraine to announce investigations into those two issues, and why they believed delayed U.S. aid to Ukraine would only be released once that nation followed through on those demands.